 Meet the Artist

 For as long as I can remember, my hands have been an extension of my creative energy.
 I have thrown pottery, sculpted from alabaster, painted silk, soldered silver jewelry, created beaded jewelry, built cabinetry and designed web sites (including mine.)
+My latest venture is into making leather accessories.
 I am also an accomplished miniature woodworker and dollhouse builder.
-Feel free to visit my dollhouse website.
-I also have a companion embroidery site for non-Judaica items, as well as corporate logo wear.
+You can see my work here: jansdollhouses.com I also have a companion embroidery site for non-Judaica items, as well as corporate logo wear.

 I was a Hebrew reading tutor in my synagogue’s religious school for over 8 years so, yes, I can read and write Hebrew (even script) but my growing business put limits on my time.
 I still privately tutor bar/bat mitzvah students, teach beginning Hebrew reading classes and give private sewing lessons.

 Kippah & Judaica Design combines my two passions: art and Judaism.
-Each beaded kippah I weave is a unique item for a woman who desires a sense of spirituality while wearing a head covering that sparkles like jewelry.
-Making kippot, custom tallitot and other Judaic items is what I love to do.
+Making custom tallitot and other Judaic items is what I love to do.
 I hope you feel that same emotion wearing one of my handcrafted items!
 Check back often as I continue to add new items to the site.